Farmland

 Description of farm infrastructure

 10,000 sq. ft. barn with good stalls set up for small livestock.
 Chicken coop.
 Barn might be good enough for horses (not sure what sort of head height they need).
-Barn in good shape, dry.
-Significant portion of old hayloft outfitted with drying racks.
+Barn in very good shape, dry and structurally sound.
+Significant portion of old hayloft outfitted with drying racks from our hemp days.
 Two large freezers, two insulated workshops.
 Lots of space for indoor storage of farm equipment.

 Access to equipment